-Nature-loving TV presenter Chris Packham, the host of a brand new event called Dogstival this May 18th & 19th, tells PetsPyjamas all about his dog best friend Scratchy.
+Nature-loving TV presenter Chris Packham, supporter of fabulous dog festival Dogstival, tells PetsPyjamas all about his dog best friend Scratchy.

 Tell us about your adorable dog – what sort of dog is he?